-Information on toxicological effects
+Information on toxico logical ettects

-The material can cause respiratory irritation in some persons.
+Information on toxicologic al effects Inhaled The material can cause respiratory irritation in some persons.
 The body's response to such irritation can cause further lung damage.

-Inhaled

 Inhalation of dusts, generated by the material during the course of normal handling, may be damaging to the health of the individual.
+Inhalation may result in chrome ulcers or sores of nasal mucosa and lung damage.
 Persons with impaired respiratory function, airway diseases and conditions such as emphysema or chronic bronchitis, may incur further disability if excessive concentrations of particulate are inhaled.

-If prior damage to the circulatory or nevous systems has occurred or if kidney damage has been sustained, proper screenings should be conducted on interest to the circulatory or nevous systems has occurred or if kidney damage has been sustained, proper screenings should be conducted on interest to the circulatory or nevous systems has occurred or if kidney damage has been sustained, proper screenings should be conducted on interest to the circulatory or nevous systems has occurred or if kidney damage has been sustained, proper screenings should be conducted on interest to the circulatory or nevous systems has occurred or if kidney damage has been sustained, proper screenings should be conducted on interest to the circulatory or nevous systems has occurred or if kidney damage has been sustained, proper screenings should be conducted on interest to the circulatory or nevous systems has occurred or if kidney damage has been sustained.

-individuals who may be exposed to further risk if handling and use of the material result in excessive exposures.
+If prior damage to the circulatory or nervous systems has occurred or if kidney damage has been sustained, proper screenings should be conducted on individuals who may be exposed to further risk if handling and use of the material result in excessive exposures.
 Effects on lungs are significantly enhanced in the presence of respirable particles.

-Ingestion

-The material has NOT been classified by EC Directives or other classification systems as "harmful by ingestion".
-This is because of the lack of corroborating animal or human evidence.

-This material can cause inflammation of the skin on contact in some persons.

-The material may accentuate any pre-existing dermatitis condition
+Ingestion Accidental ingestion of the material may be damaging to the health of the individual.
+The material may cause moderate inflammation of the skin either following direct contact or after a delay of some time.
+Repeated exposure can cause contact dermatitis which is characterised by redness, swelling and blistering.
 Though considered non-harmful, slight irritation may result from contact because of the abrasive nature of the aluminium oxide particles.
 Thus it may cause itching and skin reaction and inflammation.
 Four students received severe hand burns whilst making moulds of their hands with dental plaster substituted for Plaster of Paris.
 The dental plaster known as "Stone" was a special form of calcium sulfate hemihydrate containing alpha-hemihydrate crystals that provide high compression strength to the moulds.
 Beta-hemihydrate (normal Plaster of Paris) does not cause skin burns in similar circumstances.